 Careers information and advice:

-The Careers Library is situated in the Library and comprises books, magazines and leaflets which are available for reference.
-Students can also access a range of online careers resources including Kudos Inspire U-Explore and Careers4u TV
+The Careers Library is situated in the Library and comprises books, magazines and leaflets that are available for reference.
+Students can also access a range of online careers resources including Kudos Inspire U-Explore and Careers4u TV.

-Regent High School also has a Careers Advisor, who works in school on Tuesdays, Wednesdays and Fridays.
-She is able to help and advise students on
+Regent High School also has an independent Careers Adviser, Mr C Luard, who works in school on Tuesdays, Wednesdays and Thursdays.
+Mr Luard is able to help and advise students on:

 - Careers advice